Natural Health Schools in Austin

 Students interested in attending a natural health school in Austin will find that their choices are limited.
 Summaries of the program options at the only two schools in the area are provided below; students can find information about program costs and other key school statistics in the table.

-- The Academy of Oriental Medicine at Austin was established in 1993 and offers a doctoral program to accompany its master's degree in acupuncture and Oriental medicine.
+- The AOMA Graduate School of Integrative Medicine was established in 1993 and offers a doctoral program to accompany its master's degree in acupuncture and Oriental medicine.
 The school is located about seven miles from downtown Austin.

 - The other option is the Texas Health and Science University.
-Founded in 1990 and accredited in 1996, the school was the first of its kind in Texas.
+The university is affiliated with national acupuncture organizations and the school is accredited the Accrediting Council for Independent Colleges and Schools (ACICS).
 Located less than five miles from downtown Austin, it offers both undergraduate and graduate degree programs this field.

 Comparison of Schools

-The two big-city schools highlighted in this article enrolled approximately 200 students or less in 2014, according to the table.
+The two big city schools highlighted in this article enrolled approximately 200 students or less in 2014.
 Graduate tuition rates are relatively similar; students may also be eligible for financial aid.

 |School Type||4-year, private for-profit||4-year, private for-profit|